Suzuki LC10 engine: LC10W

 In May 1971, as kei cars were becoming more and more sophisticated, a water-cooled version was presented.
 The air-cooled versions were soon relegated to use only in the cheapest versions, and disappeared entirely after 1973 as emissions standards became more stringent.
 The watercooled versions also had slightly better weight distribution (38/62 versus 37.5/62.5), due to the radiator being mounted up front.
 This, the LC10W, was the only engine ever to be installed in the iconic Suzuki Fronte Coupé, whether in domestic or export market cars.
 The new 1973-1976 "oval shell" Fronte received the new LC20 chassis code but retained the LC10W engine code.
+In May/June 1974, power outputs dropped as the engine received additional emissions cleaning equipment.
+A version using Suzuki's Twin Catalyst ("TC") system was announced on the Fronte LC20 in May 1976 but only 61 examples were built.

 From 1973 the LC10W engines also received Suzuki's SRIS (Suzuki Recycle Injection System), a method for lowering visible exhaust smoke by collecting and burning residual oil/gas lying in the bottom of the crank chambers.
 This was first seen on the Suzuki GT750, GT550, and GT380 motorcycles.
 In an effort to reduce CO, HC, and NOx emissions, the EPIC (Exhaust Port Ignition Cleaner) system was also installed.